All Quiet Along the Potomac: Overview

 The poem was based on newspaper reports of "all is quiet tonight", which was based on official telegrams sent to the Secretary of War by Major-General George B. McClellan following the First Battle of Bull Run.
 In September 1861, Beers noticed that one report was followed by a small item telling of a picket being killed.
 She wrote the poem that same morning.

-In 1863, the poem was set to music by John Hill Hewitt, himself a poet, newspaperman, and musician.
-Sung by Efram Zimbalist Jr. in the Season 2 Episode 8 of the TV show "Maverick" entitled, "The Jail at Junction Flats".
-This song may have inspired the title of the English translation of Erich Maria Remarque's World War I novel All Quiet on the Western Front.

 "The Picket-Guard"

 "The Picket-Guard", Harper's Weekly, 1861: